Impact of EU membership on Ireland

 - Travelling across the world has become much more affordable thanks to deregulation of the airline industry across EU Member States and Single European Sky legislation that has curtailed uncompetitive practices.

-- EU rules have also strengthened passenger rights for those travelling on planes, trains and ships while regulations covering bus and coach travel have also come into force.
+- EU rules have also strengthened passenger rights for those travelling by plane, train, ship or long-distance bus and coach.

 - As an EU national, you can freely travel with your cat, dog or ferret if it has a European Pet Passport.